bihealth/bih-cluster/bih-cluster/docs/help/helpdesk.md

 # HPC IT Helpdesk

 !!! faq "Getting Help"
-    Our helpdesk can be reached via email to hpc-helpdesk@bihealth.de.
+    Our helpdesk can be reached via email to hpc-helpdesk@bih-charite.de.
     Please read our guide on [how to write good tickets](good-tickets.md) first.

 Please also use the handy figure below on general problem resolution.